DecentricCorp/Lightrail-API-Docs/use-cases/giftcode-checkout.md

 Redemption at the checkout is perhaps the most common use-case for a gift code.
 After creating an order, a customer who has previously received a gift code can redeem it at the checkout so that the value of the gift code can pay for part, or all of the order balance.

-The common flow for this is to provide the customer with a space to enter the gift code at the checkout page, determine the value of the gift code, and adjust the order balance accordingly.
-If the gift code value is sufficient for covering the entire order balance, the balance is charged to the gift code and the checkout will be complete.
-If the gift code value is not enough, the gift code is charged with as much as it can contribute, usually its entire available value, and the remainder is paid using a third-party payment method such as a credit card.
+The common flow for this is to provide the customer with a space to enter the gift code at the checkout page and determine the value of the gift code.
+Once the order is confirmed the gift code is charged up to its full value and any remainder is paid using a third-party payment method such as a credit card.
 ### High-Level Flow

 Based on this, the high-level steps to implement this use-case are as follows: